 housing (including porches and balconies).
 This includes, but is not

-limited to gas cans, charcoal, lighter fluid, and grills.
+limited to gas cans, charcoal, lighter fluid, and grills of any kind.

 - Extension cords are prohibited in campus housing.
 The suggested